b3-exmo/b3-exmo.github.io/docs/Culture/Strengthening Church Members Committee.md

 ---
 # 🤐 Strengthening Church Members Committee
 ## Deseret News
-> A former Utah Supreme Court justice and **the church's expert on disciplinary procedures**, Elder Oaks said the disciplinary decisions ranging from probation to excommunication are meted out by bishops and stake presidents.
+> A former Utah Supreme Court justice and ==the church's expert on disciplinary procedures, Elder Oaks== said the disciplinary decisions ranging from probation to excommunication are meted out by bishops and stake presidents.
 >
 > He explained that local leaders are informed by church headquarters about members who may possibly be violating church standards.
 The church's ==Strengthening the Members Committee== pores over newspapers and other publications and identifies members accused of crimes, preaching false doctrine, ==criticizing leadership== or other problems.
 That information is forwarded on to the person's bishop or stake president, who is charged with helping them overcome problems and stay active in the church.
 >